Djmr5/Iot-LosMerengues/README.md

 2. Install the Java Development Kit 11 (JDK) (/recommended/).
     - You can look at your JAVA version with ```java -version``` at the powershell terminal.
-    - In case you are on Windows and have chocolatey installed you can run ```choco install -y nodejs-lts openjdk11``` at the powershell terminal.
+    - In case you are on Windows and have chocolatey installed you can run at the powershell terminal.

+    ```sh
+    choco install -y nodejs-lts openjdk11
+    ```
     - You can also download JDK 11 from [here](https://www.oracle.com/mx/java/technologies/javase/jdk11-archive-downloads.html)
     - In case you want to use another JDK you must change the Gradle version of your project.
 Follow the steps on the [React Native documentation](https://reactnative.dev/docs/environment-setup) for more details.